-Our fruit growing study tour of the USA got us thinking about mulch, as we saw a number of different approaches to it in our travels.
+Our fruit growing study tour of the USA last year got us thinking slightly differently about mulch, as we saw a number of different approaches to it in our travels.

-Of course it wasn’t hard to find orchards where the weeds have been completely sprayed out with herbicide, and mulch isn’t needed because there’s no plants left.
+Sadly but unsurprisingly, it’s not hard to find orchards where the weeds have been completely sprayed out with herbicide, and mulch isn’t needed because there’s no plants left to suppress.
+In fact, in most orchards around the world that is still considered to be best practise.

-The chemicals are bad for your health, the weeds grow back and need spraying again ($ straight from your pocket to the chemical companies), but worst of all – it’s really bad for the soil and kills the natural fertility system that trees need to get their nutrients (more $ straight from your pocket to the fertiliser company).
+The chemicals are bad for your health, the weeds grow back and need spraying again (which is money straight from your pocket to the chemical companies), but worst of all – it’s really bad for the soil and kills the natural fertility system that trees need to get their nutrients (more money from your pocket, to the fertiliser company).

 Hardwood chips have been extensively used, not only to mulch the trees when they were planted, but also to build paths, build soil more generally, and as an ongoing weed suppression tool even as the trees mature.